Professional Teaching & Testing

 Do you have a family?
 Did you homeschool your own child?

 I married my high school sweetheart Donald right after I graduated from college in 1981.
-We will celebrate our 38th wedding anniversary on October 3.
+We will celebrate our 40th wedding anniversary on October 3.
 Our son Mark was born in 1991.
 Mark attended a private Christian school during his elementary years; we homeschooled him through middle and high school.
 Mark has now graduated from NC State, and, on April 7, 2017, he married our dear daughter-in-love Haley.
 They live in Cary and both work in RTP, and, as my husband says, "They are saved, happy, and employed, so we did something right."

 Do you have a favorite book?